uconneeb/evolution/biblio.md

 **Cameron 1987.** The upside-down cladogram: problems in manuscript affiliation.
 Chapter 12, pp. 227-242, in Hoenigswald, H. M., and L. F. Wiener (eds.), Biological metaphor and cladistic classification: an interdisciplinary approach.
 University of Pennsylvania, Philadelphia.

+**Baum & Smith 2013.** Tree thinking: an introduction to phylogenetic biology.
+Roberts and Company Publishers, Greenwood Village, Colorado.
+(ISBN-13: 978-1936221165, ISBN-10: 1936221160)

+**Boag and Grant.
+1981.** [Intense natural selection in a population of Darwin's Finches (Geospizinae) in the Galápagos.](https://www.science.org/doi/abs/10.1126/science.214.4516.82) Science 214:82-85.

 **Cody and Overton 1996.** [Short-term evolution of reduced dispersal in island plant populations.](https://doi.org/10.2307/2261699) Journal of Ecology 84:53-61.

 **Darwin 1859.** [On the Origin of Species by Means of Natural Selection](https://en.wikipedia.org/wiki/On_the_Origin_of_Species) John Murray, London.

+**Darwin 1889.** [Journal of researches in the the natural history and geology of the countries visited during the voyage of the H.M.S.
+Beagle around the world.](https://www.google.com/books/edition/_/x0sXAAAAYAAJ?hl=en) Ward, Lock and Co., London.

 **Falco&#769;n et al. 2010.** [Dating the cyanobacterial ancestor of the chloroplast.](https://doi.org/10.1038/ismej.2010.2) ISME Journal 4:777-783.